yeriomin/YalpStore/README.md

 >
 >A: No. The priority for Yalp Store is backwards compatibility and size.
 It works on every android since Android 2.0 Eclair.
 Implementing Material Design would require adding a heavy dependency and a lot of purely-UI code.

->Q: I don't like Android built-in DownloadManager.
+>Q: I cannot download files!
+Downloads start but do not progress or stop midway. / I'm having error 495. / I don't like Android built-in DownloadManager.
 Is Yalp going to have its own download manager?
 >
 >A: Yalp already **has** a mini download manager.
 It is used as a fallback when system DownloadManager is disabled or unavailable for any other reason.
 You can force Yalp to use the fallback download manager like this: Settings -> Apps -> Show system -> Download Manager -> Disable.
 I'm not setting the fallback as default because it is very minimalisic and is never going to be as well-tested and feature-rich as the system DownloadManager.

+>Q: I would like to spoof device X. Can you add its definition to Yalp Store?
+>
+>A: There is an extended library of devices [here](https://github.com/yeriomin/play-store-api/find/alldevices).
+If you found your device, put it into your downloads directory and it will appear in Yalp Store spoof device list.
+Note that the files are named by device codenames which might not be the same as the names with which the devices are sold, for example codename of Nexus 5X is bullhead.
+Also, the device definitions are simple text files, so if you know *exactly* what you need to spoof, you can just edit them by hand.

 >Q: Can Yalp Store download region-locked apps?
 >